-The Committee further determined grants under the Company's Long-term Incentive Plan.
-These grants were determined based on the closing price of the Company's common stock on March 26, 2009, the date the Committee met to approve the grants.
+The Compensation Committee further determined grants under the Company's Long-term Incentive Plan.
+These grants were determined based on the closing price of the Company's common stock on March 25, 2010, the date the Compensation Committee met to approve the grants.
 These grants consisted of an award of performance stock as well as a grant of options.
-The performance stock is tenure as well as performance based; it is granted a on a three-year equal vesting schedule, and vests only if the Company meets certain performance requirements prior to each of the three vesting periods.
+The performance stock awards have both tenure and performance vesting requirements.
+They are granted on a three-year equal vesting schedule and vests only if the Company meets certain performance requirements prior to each of the three vesting periods.
 If the performance threshold is met, the performance stock awards vest on a sliding scale from 0 to 100 percent of the portion of the award scheduled to vest on a straight-line basis.
 The number of shares vesting may also be reduced by the Compensation Committee on a discretionary basis.
 The option grants vest on a three-year schedule and do not have a performance vesting requirement.

-The 2009 awards were granted to the following executives for the purpose of providing an incentive for those individuals to work for the Company's long-term success: Mr. Murdy was granted 59,216 shares of performance stock and 49,347 options.
+The 2010 awards were granted to the following executives for the purpose of providing an incentive for those individuals to work for the Company's long-term success: Mr. Murdy was granted 52,277 shares of performance stock and 43,564 options.
 Messrs.
-George and Tanner were granted 25,994 shares of performance stock and 21,662 options respectively.
-Mr. Lane was granted 23,267 shares of performance stock and 19,389 options.
-Ms. Shaeff was granted 10,330 shares of performance stock and 8,608 options.
+Lane and George were granted 22,948 shares of performance stock and 19,124 options respectively.
+Ms. Shaeff and Mr. McKenna were granted 9,119 shares of performance stock and 7,599 options.